TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 | No                           | No                              |

-The dataset was altered and updated to contain the values of the SoldAsVacant that had been maniulated.
+The dataset was altered and updated to contain the values of the SoldAsVacant that had been manipulated.

 ```
 UPDATE ['NashvilleHousing']